delvelabs/hammertime/docs/getting_started.md

 hammertime.loop.run_until_complete(fetch())
 ```
-With these two methods, HammerTime exceptions are raised when awaiting the future containing a request if that request
+When awaiting Hammertime.requests or the future wrapping the entry, an HammerTime exception is raised if the request
 failed or was rejected.